louispan/data-diverse/README.md

 # Changelog

 * 2.0.0.0
-  - Breaking change: the xxx' version of functions are now consistently the simpler or non-polymorphic version.
+  - Breaking change: the prime (xxx') version of functions are now consistently the simpler or non-polymorphic version.
     - This is more consistent with 'Control.Lens' as well.
     - This means the following are swapped:
       - `replace`, `replace'`